Why is mine

 "Justin Bieber?
 Wow!
 Anyone else?" asked Jeff.

 "Lots of famous men weren't," said Dad.
 "All of One Direction, Luke Perry, Macaulay Culkin, Will Smith.
-Most boys and men born outside the US have penises like yours, Jeff: Ewan McGregor - you know, Obi Wan Kenobi in The Phantom Menace - and just about all the famous European football stars and racing drivers."
+Most boys and men born outside the US have penises like yours, Jeff: Ewan McGregor - you know, Obi Wan Kenobi in Star Wars - and just about all the famous European football stars and racing drivers."

 "Gee, thanks Mom and Dad," said Jeff.
 "I'm sure glad you didn't have me 'circus-sized.'"